 In the contested waters of Asia, it's difficult to understand Beijing's intentions.

 - By William J. Parker IIIWilliam J. Parker III is a military fellow at the Council on Foreign Relations.
 Opinions and comments are his and not those of any particular organization.
-The authors thank CDR Patrick Gibbons (USN JAG) for his authoritative insight on this topic. , Micah ZenkoMicah Zenko (@MicahZenko) is the Douglas Dillon fellow with the Center for Preventive Action at the Council on Foreign Relations.
-He writes the blog Politics, Power, and Preventive Action.
+The authors thank CDR Patrick Gibbons (USN JAG) for his authoritative insight on this topic. , Micah ZenkoMicah Zenko (@MicahZenko) is a senior fellow with the Center for Preventive Action at the Council on Foreign Relations and is the author of Red Team: How to Succeed by Thinking Like the Enemy.

 War between the United States and China is not preordained.
 But tensions are high, especially in the fiercely contested waters of the East and South China seas — and even further into the Pacific.
 Communication is the best medicine: the United States should be explicit with what it needs to know about China’s behavior in the waters near its coast.
 Unfortunately, the intentions and supporting doctrine for Beijing’s growing naval capabilities are unclear, specifically regarding disputes with China’s Exclusive Economic Zone (EEZ).